 Nursing theory and practice in holistic care of individuals requiring primary, secondary, or tertiary nursing interventions related to psychological and sociocultural stressors.
 Focuses on adolescents and adults who are confronting selected mental health stressors.
 Three classroom and three clinical laboratory hours per week.
-Students in this course are required on assigned days to have in class laptops (not iPads) with specifications listed in Wolf Den under the Technology Tab.
+A \$150 fee is charged for this course.